Bill Osceola: Tribal organization

 In 1953, the Seminole were advised they were on the Congressional list for tribal termination and loss of federal benefits, under the federal Indian termination policy.
 Being proposed for termination galvanized the tribe into action.
-On 9 October 1953, an emergency meeting was called at the agency headquarters on the Dania Reservation.
-There were two issues to be considered: (1) convincing the government that the tribe was not ready to take over management of its own affairs and (2) convincing the government that all native people living in Florida were not Seminole.
+On October 9, 1953, an emergency meeting was called at the agency headquarters on the Dania Reservation.
+There were two issues to be considered: (1) convincing the government that the tribe was not ready to take over management of its own affairs and (2) convincing the government that all Native people living in Florida were not Seminole.

-From 1–2 March 1954 designated tribal members testified at a Joint Hearing before the Subcommittees of the Committees on Interior and Insular Affairs of the 83rd Congress.
-On 4 April 1955, the tribe created a board of directors and appointed Bill Osceola as chairman.
+In 1954 on March 1 and 2, designated tribal members testified at a Joint Hearing before the Subcommittees of the Committees on Interior and Insular Affairs of the 83rd Congress.
+On April 4, 1955, the tribe created a board of directors and appointed Bill Osceola as chairman.
 The goal was to form a tribal organization before the Clewiston hearings which would begin in two days.
-From 6–7 April 1955, hearings were held and the tribe requested the continuance of federal government supervision for the next 25 years and separation of the Seminoles from the Miccosukee tribe and Traditional Indians.
+On April 6 and 7 of the same year, hearings were held and the tribe requested the continuance of federal government supervision for the next 25 years and separation of the Seminoles from the Miccosukee tribe and Traditional Indians.